yowainwright/rssm/examples/README.md

-# RSSSM Examples
+# RSSM Examples

-This directory contains example code showing different use cases for RSSSM.
+This directory contains example code showing different use cases for Rssm.

 ## Examples